-A beautiful coastal track follows the western shoreline from Herjólfsdalur all the way to Stórhöfði.
-The peninsula is connected to the rest of the island by a narrow strip of land full of remarkable features on both sides.
-Along the way you can see lots of puffins on the cliffs.
-And there’s also the surreal geological beach of Klauf, waiting to be explored.
+Stórhöfði peninsula is connected to the rest of the island by a narrow strip of land, full of remarkable features on both sides.
+Beneath the rolling hills lies the surreal geological beach of Klauf, formed by volcanic eruptions from several directions.

 The flight of the puffins